nicoladenisco/nbexportlib/README.md

 # nbexportlib

-utility for export netbeans library for migration to other computer
+utility for export netbeans library for migration to other computers

 this is a simple utility to export the content of 'Libraries' of your Netbeans installation into a directory suitable for import into another computer with a fresh installation of Netbeans.